 It is quintessential for a caregiver, nursing professional or a family member of a wheelchair user to know the latest wheelchair restraint regulations in North America.

 Needless to mention, the regulations can be applied elsewhere on the planet as well.
-The goal here is to ensure the safety, comfort and general well being of a wheelchair user.
+The goal here is to ensure the safety, comfort, and general well-being of a wheelchair occupant.

 Knowing the wheelchair restraint regulations is a must if the condition of your loved one or a patient is severe, and as a result, they are going to be wheelchair-bound for the rest of their life.